gscho/chef-web-docs/content/debug.md

     weight = 20
 +++

 Elements of good approaches to building cookbooks and recipes that are reliable include:

 - A consistent syntax pattern when constructing recipes
 - Using the same patterns in Ruby
 - Using resources included in Chef Infra Client or community cookbooks before creating custom ones

 Ideally, the best way to debug a recipe is to not have to debug it in the first place.
 That said, the following sections discuss various approaches to debugging recipes and failed Chef Infra Client runs.

 ## Basic

-Some simple ways to quickly identify common issues that can trigger recipe and/or Chef Infra Client run failures include:
+Some simple ways to identify common issues that can trigger recipe and/or Chef Infra Client run failures include:

--   Using an empty run-list
+- Using an empty run list
 - Using verbose logging with knife
 - Using logging with Chef Infra Client
 - Using the **log** resource in a recipe to define custom logging

-### Empty Run-lists
+### Empty Run lists

 {{% node_run_list_empty %}}